PSIS - Security Guard Study Guide - The Act

-Section 2 - The Private Security and Investigative Services Act, 2005 (PSISA) & Ministry Code Of Conduct
+Section 2 - The Private Security and Investigative Services Act, 2005 (PSISA) and Ministry Code of Conduct

 The PSISA regulates the security industry.
 As such, security guards must be familiar with the PSISA to ensure they follow the regulations and prohibitions, including the Code of Conduct.

 Here are some of the key points that affect individual licensees directly.

 In order to be eligible for a security guard licence, all individuals must:

 - Have completed the required training and/or testing.

 - Possess a clean criminal record, according to the Clean Criminal Record Regulation (note: not all criminal charges or convictions will prevent a person from obtaining a security guard licence.
 See below for more information on the Clean Criminal Record Regulation).